-Back in 2021, New York City Economic Development Corporation (EDC) completed the demolition and abatement of an abandoned shed (phase 1A) and planning and design work for the upland park construction (phase 1B).
-EDC also took on a portion of the New York City East Side Coastal Resiliency Project (ESCR) as there will be significant overlap between the LMDC funded and ESCR projects.
-Sewer work is essential to all projects in the area so that had initially delayed phase 2 of the LMDC funded Pier 42 project.
-Planned sewer connections work has been substantially completed but utility coordination with Con Edison will continue throughout the project.
-Most recently, Con Edison work involving oil leak repairs and other repairs to three segments within their tunnel continued with little impact on the Pier 42 work.
-EDC contractors were able to work around the Con Edison repairs.
+In 2021, New York City Economic Development Corporation (EDC) completed the demolition and abatement of an abandoned shed (phase 1A) and design work for the upland park construction (phase 1B).
+EDC also assumed a portion of the New York City East Side Coastal Resiliency (ESCR) project that overlapped LMDC funded Pier 42 project.
+Sewer work essential to both projects in the area initially delayed phase 2 of the LMDC funded Pier 42 project.
+By the end of the second quarter of 2023, planned sewer connections work had been substantially completed but utility coordination with Con Edison will continue throughout the project.
+Con Edison work involving oil leak and other repairs to various segments within utility tunnels continued with little impact on other Pier 42 work.
+EDC contractors worked around those Con Edison repairs.